How to Become a Notary in Vermont

 - Pay a non-refundable $30 application fee.

 It takes three to five business days for your notary application to be processed.
-You will receive an email once the application is approved.
+You will receive an email once your notary application is approved.
 Your notary commission will be available for printing through OPR's online services platform.

 Specific individuals are exempt from taking certain steps.
-For more details, see the List of Exemptions on the Vermont’s Secretary of State’s website.
+For more details, see the List of Exemptions on the Vermont Secretary of State’s website.

 Who can become a notary public in Vermont?

-To become a notary in Vermont, you must meet the following requirements:
+To become a notary public in Vermont, you must meet the following eligibility requirements:

 - Be at least eighteen years of age.